-It can be tough to explain, but intrigue at work is easy to see.
+Intrigue can be tough to explain, but easy to see.
 An early and influential master of intrigue, Tony Schwartz, started doing ads in the 1940s.
 Here’s a still-brilliant anti-smoking PSA he did in 1963.
-Over half a century later, the spot still intrigues.
-You can see how it pulls you in, makes you want to know what happens next.
+Over half a century later, the spot still pulls you in and makes you want to know what happens next.
 It doesn’t ask for the order.
 It makes you ask yourself.
+That’s intrigue.

 Schwartz’s book The Responsive Chord has been re-released in a new edition, and it’s a great read for anyone serious about video marketing.
-(Extra Intrigue Credit: check out Schwartz’s classic “Daisy” ad for Lyndon Johnson’s presidential campaign in 1964.)
 Everything Schwartz wrote in 1973 is still true today.
 Because even though our media is new, the brains we’re trying to affect are largely the same old model.
+(Extra Intrigue Credit: check out Schwartz’s classic “Daisy” ad for Lyndon Johnson’s 1964 presidential campaign.)

-“Asking for the order” may help you keep your job in the short term, but intrigue will actually change consumer behavior and help your company’s bottom line.
+“Asking for the order” may help you keep your job in the short term, but intrigue actually changes consumer behavior and helps your company’s bottom line.
 It’s a little mysterious.
-It takes more thought.
-It’s harder to see and harder to measure.
+It’s harder to see and to measure.

 But once you start watching for it, you’ll realize the best marketing videos and TV commercials (and films! and TV shows!) pull you in, engage your brain, and make you a participant.

 Do you have a question?
 Is it about video?
 Would you like to see it answered here?
-Please note that these are all rhetorical, and that you should ask your questions here.
+Please note that these questions are all rhetorical, and that you should click here to ask.